Acova003/eventEmergencySystem/readme.md

 FIREBASE_SECRET = 'Firebase Secret Key'
 ```
 #### -- Your Google Sheet Setup --
-- 1. Create Google Sheet--
+- 1. Create Google Sheet
-- 2. Create UL Button (Insert -> Drawing)--
+- 2. Create UL Button (Insert -> Drawing)
     + Draw a box and create a label using text
     ![button](https://user-images.githubusercontent.com/17489057/50577491-25d30d00-0dde-11e9-8802-91245b03bac0.png)
     ![gs_overview](https://user-images.githubusercontent.com/17489057/50577715-14d8ca80-0de3-11e9-8a67-2471cc95204d.png)

-- 3. Add the following function to your script editor (tools -> script editor)--
+- 3. Add the following function to your script editor (tools -> script editor)
     ![gs_script 1](https://user-images.githubusercontent.com/17489057/50577608-34222880-0de0-11e9-9da6-b7edff756443.jpg)

 - 4. Right click or double finger click (mac) sync button.
 Click on the three dots on the top right side of the button.
 Then select assign script.
-Enter "writeDataToFirebase".--
+Enter "writeDataToFirebase".
 - 5. Click the button to sync information to your Firebase database.
-    + When you see the "Finished Script" alert on your Google Sheet, your data will be converted to JSON and populated into the Firebase Realtime Database --
+    + When you see the "Finished Script" alert on your Google Sheet, your data will be converted to JSON and populated into the Firebase Realtime Database.
     + Note: We are linking our Google Sheet data to our Twilio app through our Firebase Database as a middle man.
 This is a security measure in case the Google Sheet is changed outside the configurations of your code.
 If they haven't pressed the sync button, your program should work as planned.

 #### -- Adaptations --
-- The following file was added to the project and referenced in the original broadcast html file: broadcast.js --
+- The following file was added to the project and referenced in the original broadcast html file: **broadcast.js**
-    + Please adapt these files to your personal configurations --
+    + Please adapt these files to your personal configurations

 ### Town Hall
 With this group conference call tool, an organizer can dial one number which then dials a list of predefined contacts.
 Individuals who answer the call are dropped into the same conference.
 This can handle up to 40 people in one conference call.